All Episodes

 Look at that.

-That I told him what was going on.
+I told them what was going on.

-And they got pipes on the beach and all that to distribute the sand as it's pumped out of the uh out of the inlet.
+And they got pipes on the beach and all that to distribute the sand as it's pumped out of the out of the inlet.

 What are the turtles going to do when they don't show up until May?

-I just had I had to I had to get it off my chest.
+I had to get it off my chest.

-Uh half hour news hour, second episode, Sunday night, 10 p.m., the Fox News Channel.
+Number two: half-hour news hour, second episode, Sunday night, 10 p.m., the Fox News Channel.

 Last week was a rerun.